GoogleCloudPlatform/marketing-analytics-jumpstart/infrastructure/terraform/README.md

-# Terraform Scripts
+# Installing Terraform Modules

-The Terraform scripts in this folder create the infrastructure to start data ingestion into BigQuery, create feature store, ML pipelines and Dataflow activation pipeline.
+The Terraform scripts in this folder and subfolders create the infrastructure to start data ingestion into BigQuery, create feature store, run ML pipelines and Dataflow activation application.

 ## Prerequisites

 Make sure the prerequisites listed in the [parent README](../README.md) are met.

-You can run the script from [Cloud Shell](https://cloud.google.com/shell/docs/using-cloud-shelld.google.com/shell/docs/using-cloud-shell) or a Linux machine or a Mac with `gcloud` command installed.
+You can run the script
+from [Cloud Shell](https://cloud.google.com/shell/docs/using-cloud-shelld.google.com/shell/docs/using-cloud-shell)
+or a Linux machine or a Mac with `gcloud` command installed.
 The instructions provided are for the Cloud Shell installation.